hamb-ru/capstone/README.md

 ============================================================================

 						# Project implementation

 ## Initial setup
 To start deploying/exploring the project we need any linux machine to run Jenkins and other attendant software (I've used EC2 t2.large instance in AWS).
-As far initial AMI Linux does not have git installed initially we need either to install it manually (sudo yum install git) and clone this repo or just copy the Makefile.
+As far AMI Linux image does not have git installed initially we need either to install it manually (sudo yum install git) and clone this repo or just copy the Makefile to the machine.

-- Run 'make env' to install git, python, docker, jenkins, hadolint, tidy and dependencies.
+- Run 'make env' to install git, python, docker, jenkins, hadolint, tidy, aws-eksctland dependencies.
-- Re-login or run another shell, to activate user's group 'docker' (it will be needed to run minikube)
+- Re-login or run another shell, to activate user's group 'docker' if minikube will be run locally for debugging.

 ## Jenkins
 Configure installed Jenkins with pluggins (Pipeline: AWS Steps, Amazon EC2 plugin, Aqua MicroScanner, Blue Ocean) and credentials for AWS and DOCKER hub access